braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 Content Cards, Email, In-App Message, Web Push, iOS Push, Android Push, Webhook, SMS, WhatsApp, LINE
 {% endapitags %}

 *Sends*, or *Messages Sent*, is the total number of messages sent in a campaign.
-Upon launching a scheduled campaign, this metric will include all messages sent, regardless of whether they have been sent out yet due to rate limiting.
-This does not mean the message was received or delivered to a device, only that the message was sent.
+After launching a scheduled campaign, this metric will include all messages sent, regardless of whether they have been sent out yet due to rate limiting.
+This doesn't mean the message was received or delivered to a device, only that the message was sent.
 This metric is provided by Braze.

 {% alert tip %}
 For Content Cards, this metric is calculated differently depending on what you selected for **Card creation**.
 See [Card creation]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/create/card_creation/) for details.